chevereto/docker/guides/portainer/README.md

 To use Chevereto with [Portainer](https://www.portainer.io/) you need the **Chevereto image build** already made and available in the private container registry of your choice.

+## Compatibility remark

+**NOTE:** [Portainer CE 2.1.1](https://www.portainer.io/blog/portainer-release-2.1.1) supports docker-compose > 3 for standalone hosts ONLY for AMD64.
+This guide won't work when using ARM/ARM64:

+> The team (Portainer) are still working on creating a standalone binary for Compose that works on ARM/ARM64

 ## Installation

 1. Install **Portainer**